-The First Sunday in Advent November 30 - December 5
+The Week of The First Sunday in Advent December 4 - 9, 2023

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.